khyati-k/khyati-k/README.md

 -->
 # Hi, I'm Khyati 👋

-I’m a software engineer who's interested in technology and a lot of other things (a lot) Currently exploring **Go and Cloud platforms**
+I’m a software engineer who's interested in technology and a lot of other things (a lot).

+Currently exploring **Go and Cloud platforms**

 ---